© Wonders of World Engineering 2014-24 contents | site map | contact us | cookie policy

 CASTING IRON PIPES by a centrifugal process in the Stanton Ironworks, near Nottingham.
 Molten metal poured from a ladle runs down a trough into a cylindrical mould which is revolving about its own axis.
 Centrifugal force causes the molten metal to form a layer on the inside of the mould, where it quickly solidifies and whence it is withdrawn as a pipe.

 The period between 1905 and 1914 saw the introduction into the motor industry of many names which have since become famous, and of many inventions which have contributed to the efficiency of the modern motor car.
-In this further chapter, by F E Dean, the author deals with the history of the motor car from 1905 up to the war of 1914-18.
+This chapter deals with the history of the motor car from 1905 up to the war of 1914-18.
 Two further chapters in this series are planned, which will bring the story of the motor car right up to date.
 This is the fourth article in the series on the Story of the Motor Car.

 Two Austin Sevens